Keishing Clifford Nongrum

 Captain Keishing Clifford Nongrum, MVC (7 March 1975 – 1 July 1999) was an Indian Army officer of 12 Jammu and Kashmir Light Infantry.
 He was posthumously awarded the Maha Vir Chakra, India's second-highest gallantry award, for exemplary valor in combat during operations in the Kargil War in 1999.

 Early years and education

-Nongrum was born and brought up in Shillong, Meghalaya, India, in a Christian family.
+Nongrum was born and brought up in Shillong, Meghalaya, India.
 His father, Keishing Peter, worked at State Bank of India while his mother, Saily Nongrum, is a housewife.

-Nongrum received his high-school education from Don Bosco Technical School, Shillong and attended St. Anthony's College, Shillong.
+Nongrum received his high school education from Don Bosco Technical School, Shillong and attended St. Anthony's College, Shillong.
 He was a bright student who consistently performed well in academics and sports.

 Captain Nongrum believed Indian military service has an important role to integrate North-Eastern states with mainstream India.
-Before Kargil war, Nongrum visited the principal of his alma mater, St Anthony's College, Shillong to discuss the matter and wanted to speak to the students about the Indian army.
+Before the Kargil war, Nongrum visited the principal of his alma mater, St Anthony's College, Shillong to discuss the matter and wanted to speak to the students about the Indian army.